garrettw/garrettw.github.io/src/content/blog/php-hall-of-honor.md

 - **Ilija Tovilo** — Current lead PHP core contributor; instrumental in PHP 8.x+ evolution.
 - **Sara Golemon** — Longtime core contributor and release manager; key in Unicode and PECL work.
 - **Anatol Belski** — Major contributor to PHP internals and release management.
-- **Derick Rethans** — Developer of Xdebug; active in internals, timezones, and date/time features.
+- **Derick Rethans** — Creator of Xdebug and PHP's date extension; core developer.

 ### Tier 3 — Ecosystem Catalysts & Infrastructure Shapers

 These people didn’t just build tools — they launched ecosystems and changed how PHP is used.

-- **Jordi Boggiano** — Co-creator of Composer; maintainer of Packagist, Monolog, and open-source infrastructure.
+- **Jordi Boggiano ("seldaek")** — Co-creator of Composer; maintainer of Packagist, Monolog, and open-source infrastructure.
 - **Nils Adermann** — Co-creator of Composer and Packagist.
 - **Taylor Otwell** — Creator of Laravel, one of the most popular PHP frameworks ever.
 - **Fabien Potencier** — Creator of Symfony and major contributor to PSR standards and components.